conduktor/conduktor-coding-challenge/frontend-developers/README.md

 You must create a front-end project using:

 - React
-- TypeScript
+- TypeScript only, we do NOT use JavaScript at Conduktor
-- We'll provide you an OpenAPI specification to work with
+- We'll provide you an OpenAPI specification to work with (see below)
 - Ant Design (or better) for the UI components

 ## Requirements